 I have never once been happy about getting out of bed.
 It’s always a downer.
 Life’s too long for mornings, in my view.
 My colleague, Dirty South, points out that without them, how would you get to lunch?
 Which is commendable forward thinking but doesn’t prevent the grogginess, nausea and nagging dread of all those things you put off from yesterday.

 I’ve felt like this about mornings for as long as I can remember.

 ‘Are you still in your wank-pit?’ my father would enquire of the teenage me, most weekend mornings.

-‘Father, you know full well that if I don’t get 10 hours sleep, I’m a basket case.
+‘Papa, you know full well that if I don’t get 10 hours sleep, I’m a basket case.
 Tea in an hour would be appreciated.’
-And he would shout something up to me that I’d pretend not to hear.
+And he would shout up something in response that I’d pretend not to hear.

 But for me, that has all changed.
 Now, mindful of my good fortune (or recklessness), I am able to give thanks that I don’t have to get up and go to work each morning when I awake.
-About half past 10.
+At about half past 10.

 I remember Deserter consort, Roxy, once announcing that she had given up on green peppers.

 ‘I’ve given them a good shot,’ she said.
 ‘But they’re too overbearing.
 So who am I kidding?
 They’re not for me.
 I have eradicated the little fuckers from my life.’

 Perhaps I had this kind of momentous life-changing drama somewhere in the back of my mind when I inadvertently holed my career below the waterline some years later.
 Having played my part in the sale of the company of which I was a director, my line in the P&L was a little too rich for the new owners and I was asked, not unpleasantly, to piss off out of it.
 Armed with a payoff I found myself, one sunny day at the beginning of August, out of work for the first time in 14 years and I determined to enjoy myself sharpish before returning to the start line of the rat race.